photo by Kelly Sikemma for Unsplash

 Infatuation hijacks our logical brain, so it’s always good to remind ourselves of the basics when it comes to unhealthy relationships.
 Common signs you are infatuation’s throes or are suffering ‘limerence‘ are when you:

-- You have given up your usual interests and hobbies.
+- have given up your usual interests and hobbies

-- You spend all your time thinking about him/her and check your phone obsessively.
+- spend all your time thinking about the other person and check your phone obsessively

-- You are not spending time with your close friends (or are even avoiding them).
+- are not spending time with your close friends (or are even avoiding them)

-- You are hiding things about the relationship from your friends and/or family.
+- hide things about the relationship from your friends and/or family

 Relationships that lead us to lose ourselves and change our identity are often codependent.